boghammar/MMM-SL-PublicTransport/README.md

 611  Town        in 11 min
 312  Somewhere   in 12 min
 ```
+The feature changes internally the direction number for the lines that are represented as ['line#', dir] so that dir for that line will get the value of direction.

 ## Find stationid
 You need to set a stationid in the configuration and to find that run the following helper